 If you're on a phone, you may want to ensure you're on wifi and not cellular.
 If you're on both that is fine, your phone will automatically prefer to use the wifi connection.

 Place your phone or tablet on the machine as normal.
-This is important because the location of the device in your house matters and because even being on the cardio machine can impact your available wifi signal due to the metal in the machine.
+This is important because the location of the device in your house matters.
+Sometimes even being on the cardio machine can impact your available wifi signal due to the metal in the machine.

-If you have less than "megabit" may show a "Kbps" or "kilobit per second" result which indicates your connection isn't currently fast enough for reliably streaming.
+If you have less than "megabit" the result may show a "Kbps" or "kilobit per second" result which indicates your connection isn't currently fast enough for reliably streaming.

 Note: You may also want to try power cycling your wifi router and/or modem to try increasing internet speed.